michael-devlin/michael-devlin/README.md

 You can view My Portfolio site here (work in progress!): https://michael-devlin.netlify.app/

-### My Journey in Tech
+### My Background

-I was as a Digital Content Editor where I created and edited web content before eventually getting into web design and development, which then led to me getting involved in UX.
 I now work as a Design Lead at Citizens Advice where I've helped design design sites, web apps, and services.

 - 📫    Contact me: